Optomechanical vector sensing of new forces at 6 micron separation: Analysis

-The results presented in this Letter were obtained from measurements of three MSs, one with nominal diameter $7.56~\mu\mathrm{m}$ and the other two $9.98~\mu\mathrm{m}$.
+The results presented in this work were obtained from measurements of three MSs, one with nominal diameter $7.56~\mu\mathrm{m}$ and the other two $9.98~\mu\mathrm{m}$.
 Their masses are measured in situ, following the procedure in ~\cite{blakemore_2019_mass}.
 A detailed list of the experimental conditions under which data was collected is available in~\cite{supp}.
 The search for new interactions is done by determining the value of $\alpha$ that provides the best fit between signal templates and the measured forces across multiple dimensions and harmonics.
+The fit includes both the magnitude of the force component and its phase with respect to the oscillation of the attractor.
 Signal templates are computed for various values of $\lambda$ using a finite-element model of the geometry of the attractor and MS over a spatial grid of the trap volume.
 An example template in the time domain is shown at the bottom of \Cref{fig:expsetup}.
 The path traversed by the attractor during each measurement is recorded and used to construct the signal template for that particular trajectory.
 Both positive and negative values of $\alpha$ are considered, enabling a search for attractive and repulsive modifications to the Newtonian gravitational potential.
 The data presented here were collected with negligible offset between the attractor and MS centers-of-mass in the $z$ direction, maximizing the signal along the $x$ and $y$ directions, at the expense of that in $z$.

 While some power is present above the noise level at some of the harmonics of the 3~Hz scanning frequency, the relative distribution of such power does not match the Yukawa signal template and therefore the experiment found no evidence of a new interaction.
 To illustrate some features of the background, \Cref{fig:polar} shows the magnitude and phase of the effective forces measured for three harmonics with the largest power above the noise.
 The magnitudes and phases expected for true attractive and repulsive interactions parametrized by \Cref{eq:yukawa} are also shown, allowing for a direct comparison between the measurements and the signal template.
 Three sources of background are identified: mechanical vibrations, electromagnetic coupling, and scattering of stray light.
 All three of them substantially improved with respect to the previously reported results.